 - There, you will find a slider ‘Direct debit’.

-- If you put it on your invoice, your structured message will be replaced on each of them by the following sentence:
+- If you activate this slider and then put the shortcode $STRUCTURED_COMM_MESSAGE$ on your invoice template, your structured message will be replaced on each of your invoices by the following sentence:

 “This amount will be presented to your financial institution for payment by direct debit with the structured message +++000/2913/04033+++.”